-Bellota Loop Trail: A 0.9-mile loop open only to hikers.
-Trailhead is at the Group Use Area parking area.
-The trail goes through Kannally Wash and has great views.
-May be reserved for school tours.
+Bellota/Geology Trail: A 0.9-mile loop open only to hikers.
+Trailhead and parking at the Group Use Area.
+The trail crosses Kannally Wash and has great views.
+Bellota and a short section of nearby Mariposa make up the Geology Trail.